-Dorset based maker of cuddly ponies and hobby horses.
-The company began life in 1976 and are still producing hand made Shetland ponies and donkeys.
-They stand about 8” high and come in a variety of colours complete with tack and rugs. www.laureldesigns.co.uk
+Dorset based maker of hobby horses.
+The company began life in 1976 and are still producing hand made hobby horses. www.laureldesigns.co.uk

 Northamptonshire rocking horse maker.
 Traditional horses made from polished hardwoods.
 It is not clear whether these are still being made.

 Maker of bonded stone garden ornaments in the West Country.
 Included in the range is a lying Pegasus, about 5" high.

 Rocking horses made by Paul Leach in London.
 These are now antiques.

 China company operating in the early - mid 1800s.
 They made a pearlware standing horse intended for advertising use in shops.
 Very rare antique.

 LEGENDS ROCKING HORSES

 Traditional style rocking horses made in Buckingham.
 They have even made a rocking zebra! www.legendsrockinghorses.co.uk